 The High Court in London ruled on 3 November 2016, that only parliament – not the prime minister – can authorise the signing of Article 50.
 The government appealed against the judgment.
 The Supreme Court heard the case from 5 to 8 December 2016 and confirmed the High Court ruling on 24 January 2017.

 On 13 March 2017 both Houses of Parliament endorsed the activation of Article 50.
-The prime minister started the formal legal process of withdrawing from the EU on 29 March 2017.
-Now the UK has two years to negotiate its withdrawal, the negotiations did start on 19 June 2017.
+The prime minister started the formal legal process of withdrawing from the EU on 29 March 2017 and negotiations started on 19 June 2017.
 Meanwhile politicians in Scotland, Northern Ireland and Wales called for a referendum on leaving the UK (see press report).

 The general election on 8 June 2017